zubaird/review-week-topics/react/07-component-life-cycle.md

 ## Introduction

-## The Component LifeCycle

-You can read all about the various methods [here](https://facebook.github.io/react/docs/<component-specs class="html"></component-specs>)
+As we build larger React applications that contain multiple components, there will be times where we want to change props, state or any other information depending on the component life cycle.
+For example, You might want to per­form cer­tain actions when a new com­po­nent instance is ini­tial­ized or destroyed.
+You can read all about the various methods [here](https://facebook.github.io/react/docs/<component-specs class="html"></component-specs>), but here are some methods we will discuss in more detail:

+### componentWillMount
-* componentWillMount – runs before the component mounts
+this method runs before the component mounts

+### componentDidMount
-* componentDidMount – runs after the component is mounted
+this method runs after the component is mounted

-* componentWillReceiveProps – runs whenever there is a change to props
+### componentWillUnmount
-* componentWillUnmount – runs before the component will unmount
+this method runs before the component will unmount

 ## Questions